oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 - Adjusting procedure definitions (e.g., `$i32_from_u8`, `$i32_sign`, `$i32_u32_neg`) to use `bv32` instead of `int`.
 - Updating constants like `$tick_math_max_tick` to use `bv32` literals.

-For any proof that would fail due to these errors, we then run the script first to replace and restore the types correctly before running the boogie command explicity on the modified file.
-We have provided the boogie files for all the specifications that required this boogie intermediate manipulation step for reader to independently check the results.
+For any proof that would fail due to these errors, we then run the script first to replace and restore the types correctly before running the boogie command explicitly on the modified file.
+We have provided the boogie files for all the specifications that required this boogie intermediate manipulation step for readers to independently check the results.

 For some of the proofs, we had to manually deal with extra errors that we mention here for our reference and for the overall security community.

 1) The move prover complains when conditional statements affect the assignment of both local and global variables.
-This innocent bug has an innocous solution whereby and let-if-else pattern could be used to prohibit the error from happening.
-As an example, in the following code taken from `tick_math`.move we encountered an error where the ratio variable is assigned again inside the if statement making the funciton impure.
+This innocent bug has an innocuous solution whereby a let-if-else pattern could be used to prohibit the error from happening.
+As an example, in the following code taken from `tick_math`.move we encountered an error where the ratio variable is assigned again inside the if statement making the function impure.

 ```move
 let ratio = if (abs_tick & 0x1 != 0) {